ewelchman/ewelchman.github.io/index.md

   * [**Scrape tables from PFR with Selenium**](https://nbviewer.jupyter.org/url/ewelchman.github.io/projects/pfr_scraper_selenium.ipynb).
  Use Selenium to work with pro-footbal-reference.com's javascript and (potentially) manipulate the page in a more sophisticated way.

-  * [**Cleaning play-by-play data**].
- Take play-by-play data scraped from PFR and parse the play details to determine play type and results.

 * [**Scrape drive-level data from ESPN**](https://nbviewer.jupyter.org/url/ewelchman.github.io/projects/espn_scraper.ipynb).
 A scraper specific to ESPN's web interface to grab play-by-play data.
 I also process the detailed descriptions of individual plays to determine a play type (run/pass/punt, etc.) as well as the yardage gained.